Diagnostic drugs for Brugada syndrome

 Notes about the lists:

 • On this list we summarized the drugs that are generally regarded in the literature as appropriate to perform a diagnostic test for Brugada syndrome.
-Please note that these drugs (most probably) have a lower than 100% sensitivity and specificity for Brugada syndrome (Priori et al. 2000).
+Please note that these drugs (most probably) have a lower than 100% sensitivity and specificity for Brugada syndrome (Priori 2000).
 In addition there is difference between these drugs where sensitivity and specificity are concerned (e.g. flecainide seems to have considerable lower sensitivity than ajmaline).

 • Drugs are listed with up to 2 common brand names.
 There are several brand names for many of the drugs, which are not all listed.
 It is also important to look at the active drugs in medicines that contain a combination of drugs.